Moonzel/Godot-PerfBullets/README.md

 <summary>Signals</summary>
 <br>

 - `bullet_hit`: An impotant signal.
 Returns three things: the result array, the index of the bullet, and the spawner.
 This can be used to control various aspects of the bullet when it is hit.
 If `returnBulletsToPoolAutomatically` is false, it can be done here (`spawner.free_bullet_to_pool(bulletIndex)`).
 It is also possible to spawn a different scene such as another type of bullet here.
 There could be a Area2D that when the bullet collides with it, certain properties are changed.
+(See Basic Setup step 14 for another application of this signal).

 </details>